 To help local residents on a limited income access Gabriola Recreation Society programs.
-Receive subsidies on program fees, up to full coverage.
-One program, per family member, per session is eligible.
+Receive subsidies on program fees, up to full coverage (up to $100, per family member, per program season is eligible; up to a maximum of $300/family).
 Before the program starts, submit the GabRec Access form on our website.
 Or contact the GRS office to speak to our co-ordinator in person.

 L.E.A.P.
 (Leisure Economic Access Policy)

-This policy is in place for people to help overcome financial barriers to participating in recreation activities.
-Gabriola Recreation Society honours the LEAP card, available through the Nanaimo Parks & Recreation Dept. Participants in the Recreation Society’s instructor led programs (not for drop-ins: volleyball, badminton, hockey) are eligible for a discount.
+This pass is available through the Nanaimo Parks and Recreation LEAP Program, for low income residents of the area who participate in recreation activities in Nanaimo.
+Participants in the Recreation Society’s instructor led programs (not for drop-ins: volleyball, badminton, hockey) are eligible for a discount.
 LEAP is available to low income residents, and provides 50% off program fees up to a maximum of $40 off; 1 program per family member per session.
 Also – 50 free skate/swim passes for kids, half price swim/skate for adults, discounts for seniors.
 This picture I.D. card must be applied for in Nanaimo.
 Phone the Parks & Rec. dept. at 756-5200 to arrange an appointment.

 A community based funding program through Sport B.C. that provides grants of up to $200 to help cover the costs of registration fees for kids ages 6 – 18 to participate in organized sport activities.
 Funding is for sports that have qualified coaches, have a defined “season” and are members of Sport B.C.
 It is available to low income families; first time applicants receive priority.
 Can apply for 1 sport/year; applications must be received prior to or at the beginning of the requested sport’s season.
 Applications are submitted by an adult sponsor (ie.can be a parent, guardian, counsellor, coach, family friend).
 Apply early as funding is limited and applications can take 60 days to process.